“If only there could be an invention that bottled up a memory, like scent. And it never faded, and it never got stale” (du Maurier 37)

 The novel opens with a dreamed walk down the twisting lane of Manderley, ushering you into the nebulous domain and serpentine tale of Rebecca.
 With a nameless protagonist and narrator as a guide, you are led down a continuous series of twists and turns as du Maurier slowly unravels the complexly intertwined secrets of Manderley.

-Here truth tarries beneath a heavy mist, shrouded and unattainable.
+Here, truth tarries beneath a heavy mist, shrouded and unattainable.
 The muddled past appears insoluble even though the natural course of life persists: the past acting as an absent yet active influence on the present.
-Overshadowing and dominating, a removed yet living power that must continually be flung back into obsolescence with the rhythmic tick of time.
+It is dominating, a removed yet living power that must continually be flung back into obsolescence with the rhythmic tick of time.

 This is brilliant artistic crafting.
 By placing the romanticized past (memory, history, repute) as the emblematic center, du Maurier amasses within her writing the foremost traditions of Gothic qualities:

 - a disconcerting ambiance

 - a story saturated in mystery

 - a lingering impression that the characters and events are not fully synchronized with the rational world

 The past is a focal point even from the opening line of the novel: “Last night I dreamt I went to Manderley again.
 It seemed to me I stood by the iron gate leading to the drive, and for a while I could not enter, for the way was barred to me” (1).
 Du Maurier immediately secures what is perhaps her most intriguing thematic bonding, which is the amalgamation of the past and the spectral.